across the world

 How can Dentists Cope with COVID-19 During and Post-Pandemic Period?

 Covid-19 has impacted every business practice across the world, and the dental practice is no exception.
-What makes the dental practice more vulnerable to coronavirus is the fact that it includes close patient contact, handling of sharp medical instruments, and high exposure against bodily fluids.
-All this makes the job of a dentist even more challenging, and since no vaccine is available for treating coronavirus, we cannot say how long this pandemic will last.
+What makes the dental practice more vulnerable to coronavirus.
+It is close patient contact, handling of sharp medical instruments, and high exposure against bodily fluids.
+All this makes the job of a dentist even more challenging.
+Since no vaccine is available for treating coronavirus, we cannot say how long this pandemic will last.

 The Direct Impact of COVID-19

-Ever since the lockdown came into existence during March, health authorities and regulators asked dentists to close down their operations immediately, except for providing any emergency treatment.
+Ever since the lockdown came into existence during March, health authorities and regulators asked dentists to close down their operations immediately.
+They are only available for any emergency treatment.
 Similar to various businesses, the Dental Accountant too witnessed revenue losses and decreased cash flow.

 However, in the case of dental services, it is not just the revenue that got affected but health too.
 You might not order food from outside, hire a cab from Uber but when you do not go out to treat tooth decay, it gets worse with the time that eventually gets treated with more severity and high treatment costs.